 Chicken Shack manager Troy Carter dies after working for the restaurant for over 46 years

-BATON ROUGE — Troy Carter, the general manager of the Chicken Shack on North Acadian Highway, has died, according to a social media post by the restaurant on Monday.
+BATON ROUGE — Troy Carter, the general manager of the Chicken Shack on North Acadian Thruway, has died, according to a social media post by the restaurant on Monday.

 Carter, who worked for the establishment for over 46 years, was known for his uplifting messages he recorded on the restaurant's answering machine.